tgsm/tgsm/README.md

 # hey, kiddo.
 I'm Thomas, aka tgsm.
-My main development interests are systems emulation and web dev.
+My main development interests are systems emulation and game decompilation.

 ## What I'm currently working on
   I'm working on a [Gameboy emulator](https://github.com/tgsm/heliage) and a [Gameboy Advance emulator](https://github.com/tgsm/heliage-advance), both in C++.
-I'm also learning TypeScript and React.